SakisHous/iot-interface/README.md

 There are other options varied with the range such as GSM, SigFox and LoRa which the device could support.
 The right option is a result of many factors with the most important the economic factor.

-## Implementtion machine learning algorithms
+## Implemention machine learning algorithms

 Collecting enough data and making a training set you can train your own model and predict features important for each case.
 This business model is applied in many sectors such as agriculture or utilities (energy consumption).